WHITNEY L. LAUGHLIN, Ed.D.

 Faculty Member, Summer Financial Aid Workshops |

-| WRITING |
+WRITING

-| 2001 |
+2001 |

-Native American Students - A Counselor's Perspective, Journal of College Admission.
+Journal of College Admission.
 Spring 2001. |

-| 1994 to 2001 |
+1994 � 2001 |

-Contributor and Founding Editor: Annual College Guide for American Indians.
 Winds of Change Magazine.
 American Indian Science and Engineering Society (AISES) |

-| 1993 |
+1993 |

-| 1992 |
+1992 |

-Access or Deterrence?
-Student Financial Aid and Low-Income Chicanos/Latinos.
 Special Edition: Chicanos in Higher Education.
-The Association of Mexican American Educators. |
+Journal of the Association of Mexican American Educators. |

-| 1987 |
+1987 |

 A Financial Aid Officer's Primer, the Student Financial Aid Services Committee of the National Association of Independent Schools. |

-| 1975 |
+1975 |

-Compañeras de America (master's thesis), a 250-page anthology of contemporary women's writings, translated into Spanish. |
+Companeras de America (master’s thesis), a 250-page anthology of contemporary women’s writings, translated into Spanish. |

-| PERSONAL INFORMATION |
+PERSONAL INFORMATION

-| Interests: backpacking, cross-country skiing, running, sea kayaking, cycling, mountain biking, international cuisine, gardening, health, yoga, music, and travel.
-Certificates: Wilderness First Responder; American Heart Association CPR.
-Fluent in Spanish and conversant in French.
-I have visited over 20 foreign countries and have lived in four.
-I have made on-site visits to over 600 colleges, universities, middle and secondary schools.
+Fluent in Spanish, conversant in French and I also speak some Italian.
+I have visited over 30 foreign countries and have lived in four.
+I have made on-site visits to about 1000 colleges, universities, and secondary schools. |

 |